A library of declaration is a folder on the filesystem that holds declarations for parsers, enrichers, correlators and other YAML elements such as

 into the pipeline before the

-library/<parser group/include is the implicit location of the
+library/<group>/include is the implicit location of the

 !INCLUDE YAML files used within a parser group.

-library/include is the recommended explicit location of the
+library/include is the location of the

 !INCLUDE YAML files used globally.
-It has to be specified explicitly (eg. by

 library/<* group/test is location of the unit test for the given group, see